robin-vjc/nsopy/README.md

 **Note**: CP and Bundle methods require Gurobi (and the python package ``gurobipy``) to be installed.
 If you are an academic, you can get a free license [here](http://www.gurobi.com/academia/for-universities]).

+### Contributing

+Pull requests are very welcome.
+The [TODO](TODO.txt) contains a number of tasks whose completion would be helpful.